Volue-Public/energy-mesh-python/_sources/mesh_modelling.rst.txt

 In the diagram above object names are written in blue, object value types are written in black and there are no attribute shown.

-It is possible to create links (via relationship attributes) between objects in this tree.
+It is possible to create relations (via link or ownership relation attributes) between objects in this tree.

 .. _mesh_object: